 - Review of trading performance

-- Review and approval of Matters Reserved for the Board
+- Review and approve Matters Reserved for the Board

-- Proposal on the re-election of Directors at the FY17 AGM
+- Review the proposal on the election and re-election of Directors at the FY18 AGM

-- Review of draft reports for inclusion in the FY17 Annual Report and Financial Statements
+- Review of draft reports for inclusion in the FY18 Annual Report and Financial Statements

 A Disclosure Committee, made up of a minimum of two Directors, approves the final wording of market announcements prior to release.
 There were six Disclosure Committee meetings during the period.